-Current Conditions Post - BMP Implementation itation Watershed Other Total Watershed Other Total In-lake Load 1 Load 2 Load Load Load Load Concentration (kg/yr) (kg/yr) (kg/yr) (kg/yr) (kg/yr) (kg/yr) (ug/L) TOTAL PHOSPHORUS Export Coefficient Model 63 23 86 28 20 49 23
+Current Conditions Post - BMP Implementation Watershed Other Total Watershed Other Total In-lake Load 1 Load 2 Load Load Load Load Concentration (kg/yr) (kg/yr) (kg/yr) (kg/yr) (kg/yr) (kg/yr) (ug/L) TOTAL PHOSPHORUS Export Coefficient Model 55 40 95 27 27 54 22

-1 Watershed Load = Surface water base flow, stormwater flow, and groundwater infiltration.
-2 Other Load = Direct precipitation, waterfowl, and internal recycling.
+1 Watershed Load = Surface water base flow, stormwater flow, and groundwater infiltration

-Determination of the Regulated Stormwater Load
+Determination of Regulated Stormwater Load

 EPA policy guidance (20) requires that TMDL analyses provide separate allocations for "regulated" and "non-regulated" stormwater.
 Regulated stormwater is defined by EPA as stormwater that is discharged through a point source (discrete outfall) and requires a permit under federal NPDES regulations.
-This includes stormwater discharged from industrial facilities and construction sites covered under the "Phase I Rule" (22), as well as small municipal separate storm sewer system (MS4) discharges covered under the "Phase II Rule" (23) (MS4 permit).
+This includes stormwater discharged from industrial facilities and construction sites covered under the "Phase I Rule" (22), and municipal small separate storm sewer (MS4) discharges covered under the "Phase II Rule" (23) (MS4 permit).
 MS4 communities have been determined and mapped by the Census Bureau based on the 2000 population information.
-There is one regulated industrial outfall in the watershed for stormwater (Tilcon Connecticut, Inc.) that is covered under an individual permit.
-Regulated stormwater loading under the MS4 permit was approximated by overlaying the sub-basin map for Cedar Pond (Figure 1) with the Census Bureau's urban areas boundaries map.
+There is one regulated industrial outfall in the watershed for stormwater (Tilcon Connecticut, Inc.) that is covered under the "Phase I Rule".
+Regulated stormwater loading under the MS4 permit was approximated by overlaying the sub-basin map for Linsley Pond (Figure 1) with the Census Bureau's urban areas boundaries map.
 It is assumed that runoff from urbanized watershed areas is more likely to be captured by stormwater drainage systems that are regulated under the MS4 permit.